bunkerity/bunkerweb/docs/integrations.md

 $ chmod 770 www confs letsencrypt acme-challenge
 ```

 The first step to do is to declare the RBAC authorization that will be used by the Ingress Controller to access the Kubernetes API.
-A ready-to-use declaration is available that you should audit before applying it :
+A ready-to-use declaration is available here :
 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1
 kind: ClusterRole